JordanTheriault/npm-root-dep/readme.md

 ### Usage

 Navigate to your project root: `cd my-project`
-Search for one or more dependencies: `npm-root-dep dependency1 dependency2` ex. `npm-root-dep object-assign`
+Search for one or more dependencies: `rootdep dependency1 dependency2` ex. `rootdep object-assign`

 ## Help